 Pike Place Food Tour

 A quick Google search led me to Show Me Seattle's Taste Pike Place Market Food Tour.
-The two-hour guided tour runs several times daily, costs about $49, plus tax and tip (I paid $69 total), and includes plenty of samples.
-Before my tour, I quickly walked past the famous gum wall, one of Seattle's most popular attractions.
-It's equally fascinating and gross.
+The two-hour guided tour runs several times daily, costs about $49, plus tax and tip (I paid a total of $69), and includes numerous samples.

 On a Friday afternoon, I met our guide, Nola, under a giant hanging squid inside Pike Place Market for a 1:30 p.m. tour.
 Six other tourists were joining us, and Nola told us that group sizes could swell to twice that in the spring and summer.
-We sat at a small table in front of Atrium Kitchen, a food bank that serves over 35,000 free meals for seniors and people experiencing homelessness.

 Three Girls Bakery